 Olivia Simson, Philanthropy Lead, is on hand to answer any questions you may have – email OSimson@Kingedwardvii.co.uk or call +44 (0)20 7467 3923.

-Our partners at The Lord Mayor’s Big Curry Lunch have moved their very special event online this year.
+Our partners at The Lord Mayor’s Big Curry Lunch are back for 2022.

-Now you can raise money for our Pain Management Programme and change the lives of veterans from the comfort of your own home, all whilst enjoying the company of the finest names in food, drink and entertainment.
+Now you can raise money for our Pain Management Programme and change the lives of veterans whilst enjoying the company of the finest names in food, drink and entertainment.

-Unfortunately, the dinner has been cancelled this year.
+Unfortunately, the dinner has been cancelled in 2020.

 Last year 150 guests were treated to an unforgettable evening at the stunning Fishmongers’ Hall in the City of London.
 Raising funds for our Sponsor a Veteran appeal, guests had the opportunity to bid on an array of lots during our live and silent auctions followed by a raucous performance by Fascinating Aida – the critically acclaimed satirical cabaret act.